deephaven/barrage/docs/rpc-interface.md

   limitations under the License.
 -->

-Barrage is an RPC interface for high-performance data services based on Arrow, for ticking data sets built on top of gRPC.

-Barrage is an extension of Apache Arrow Flight.
-The extension works by sending additional metadata via the `app_metadata` field on `FlightData`.
+The Barrage extension works by sending additional metadata via the `app_metadata` field on `FlightData`.
 This metadata is used to communicate the necessary additional information between server and client.
 These types are flatbuffers, so that we may more easily lift the `app_metadata` into the `RecordBatch` flatbuffer once Arrow supports byte-array metadata, at that layer.

 The main subscription mechanism is initiated via a `DoExchange`.
 The client sends a SubscriptionRequest (or as many as they like) and the server sends barrage updates to satisfy their subscription's requirements.

 ## Flat Buffer Definitions